 Take a look at this 1-page document covering the basics of what we hope that generosity at The Well will look like following this heart, soul, mind, and strength format.

 Over and above giving that is made during this period will be allocated to our Vision Fund for our largest need, vision, impact, and focus.
 Check out this infographic to find out more!

 DISCIPLESHIP REFLECTION TOOL

 This heart, soul, mind, and strength format doesn't only apply to generosity.
 This is how we should be as disciples of Christ.
 Use this reflection tool to consider other applications in your spiritual life.

-Each week, our Community Groups (CGs) will be walking through a discussion-based curriculum and worksheets to deeper engage with the Sunday sermons and reflect together on their generosity.
+Each week of our Generous Worship series, our Community Groups (CGs) walked through a discussion-based curriculum and worksheets to deeper engage with the Sunday sermons and reflect together on their generosity.